mkorvas/vystadial-asr/kaldi/README.rst

 framework in Kaldi.)

-The simplest way to start with decoding is to use the same LM which was used by the ``s5/run.sh`` script.
+The simplest way to start with decoding is to use the same LM which was used by the ``run.sh`` script.
 Let's say you want to decode with the acoustic model stored in ``exp/tri1``.
 Then you need just 3 files: